sait-wbdv/fall-2021/src/assignments/cpnt260/assignment-2.md

 ## Marking Rubric
 Each of the following will be marked out of 4 points (for a total of 20 points), based on the requirements below:

+### Code Quality
+* Page is marked up with proper semantic structural elements
+  * `header`, `nav`, `main`, `article`, `footer`
+* Accessibility best practices
+  * contrast ratio below AA for text size
+  * images have proper alt text
+* Use best practices with file/directory names, commenting, and indentation
+  * 2 spaces per indent
+  * no spaces in file names, use dashes or underscores instead
+  * In general, use lower case characters except for README file name and DOCTYPES
+  * Filenames should be short but descriptive (< 25 characters)

 ### 1. Site Content
 * It must include a responsive 3 card layout